CecSve/CecSve/README.md

 #### Hi there :metal:
-:microscope: I’m currently a PostDoc at the Natural History Museum of Denmark where I examine how various land covers effect flying insect biomass and diversity on a landscape scale :bug::beetle::honeybee::ant:\
+:computer: I'm a data administrator at the GBIF Secretariat\
-:computer: I'm also a data administrator at the GBIF Secretariat
+:microscope: I also spend a little free time as an external researcher at the Natural History Museum of Denmark where I examine how various land covers effect flying insect biomass and diversity on a landscape scale :bug::beetle::honeybee::ant:

 <!--
 **CecSve/CecSve** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.